Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Actual case study

 \textbf{Status-quo path choices}.
 This scenario provides the status quo situation which does not include any recommendations.
 It represents the worst case.
 In this scenario, no behavior uncertainty is considered because this is based on the actual path choices realized by passengers.

 \textbf{Capacity-based path recommendations}.
 The capacity-based path recommendations aim to recommend passengers to different paths according to the available capacity of paths.
 Specifically, for a path in OD pair $(u,v)$ and time $t$, its capacity is the total available capacity of all vehicles passing through the first boarding station of the path during the time period.
 For example, for a path consisting of an NS bus route and the Green Line, the path capacity is the total available capacity of all buses at the boarding station of the NS bus route during time interval $t$.
 The available capacity can be obtained from a simulation model using historical demand as the input or using historical passenger counting data.
 The available capacity for the Blue line (the incident line) depends on modified operations during the incident (i.e., the service suspension is considered).
 When no vehicles operate in the Blue line during time interval $t$, the path capacity is zero.
+Let the available capacity of the path $(u,v,r)$ at time $t$ be $C^{u,v,r}_t$.
+The set of all capacity-based recommendation strategies is defined as:

+We randomly choose one strategy $\boldsymbol{x}^{\text{Cap}} \in\mathcal{X}^{\text{Cap}}$ to implement, which is equivalent to randomly selecting passengers to recommend paths such that the proportion of passengers being recommended with path $r$ is the same as its available capacity proportion out of all paths in that OD pair $(u,v)$ and time $t$.